sylvainluenga/Birtdaywish/README.md

-# Birtdaywish using python script by Alex Sylvain Luenga
+# Birthdaywish using python script by Alex Sylvain Luenga
 Realm Digital Simple Practical Assessment Intermediate Developer
 The first thing we do is import six libraries:
 1.pandas